 In terms of national and international transport, Yerevan is now well-served by budget airlines from Europe, Dubai and various Russian airports.
 Minibus services – mashrutkas – can usually be persuaded to carry bicycles, running all over the nation from a variety of bus depots in Yerevan, as well as to neighbouring capital cities.
 The sleeper train between Tbilisi and Yerevan is an experience all of its own, and relatively easy to wangle a bicycle onto too.

-Get your copy of the 3rd edition of the Adventure Cycle‐Touring Handbook from Amazon.co.uk*.
+Get your copy of the 3rd edition of the Adventure Cycle-Touring Handbook in the UK from Bookshop.org.